ChordPro/chordpro/docs/content/Directives-chord.md

+---
+title: "Directives: chord"
+description: "Directives: chord"
+---

 # Directives: chord

-This directive is similar to [[define|Directives define]] but it only displays the chord immediately in the song where the directive occurs.
+This directive is similar to [define]({{< relref "Directives-define" >}}) but it only displays the chord immediately in the song where the directive occurs.

 `{chord:` _name_`}`
 `{chord:` _name_ `base-fret` _offset_ `frets` _pos_ _pos_ … _pos_`}`